Angelbots1339/Website/README.md

 # Home.json

 ### Image Carousel

+The images in the carousel can have weird formatting.
+Make sure you test a variety of screen sizes.
+It is common that as the screen size changes, the image crops weirdly, and the content isn't centered or positioned correctly.
+To fix this, crop the images so that the content gets centered.
+If it is too far to the bottom of the carousel for example, you can crop the top down.

 - Array of objects, each with a `url` key.
 This is the path to an image that will be added to the slideshow on the home page.
 The order of the objects determines the order of the slideshow.